ErikOnBike/CodeParadise/README.md

 ## Getting started

-Currently CodeParadise can only be used in a Pharo environment.
+Currently CodeParadise can only be used in a Pharo environment (P8 until P12 are supported).
 In the future other platforms like Cuis might be supported as well.

 Getting started requires a few simple steps:
 * Load CodeParadise